-Applications are open for EnvEast's 2018 REP scheme.
+Applications will open in April for EnvEast's 2019 REP scheme.

 Candidates may apply for up to two EnvEast REP projects (see below) each year.
 To apply, candidates should send a C.V., a statement of up to 200 words stating which project you wish to apply for and why, and the name of a member of staff who can vouch for your academic abilities (e.g. your academic adviser/tutor).

-Any enquiries about the EnvEast REP scheme should be sent to David/Alison at firstname.lastname@example.org.
+Any enquiries about the EnvEast REP scheme should be sent to David/Mavis at email@example.com.

 2. Choose up to two projects from the list below.